TapiocaFox/Daijishou/README.md

 Platform contains players added in Daijishō that accepted various files from selected sync paths.
 Platform also can be configured to scrape correct boxarts and other preview media and to setup to match its appearance and aesthetics.

 ### How to add platforms and players
 You can download from this GitHub page which is available in the Daijishō's settings page.
 Or you can import from pegasus frontend or other's shared and configured platform JSON files.
+Also you can manually added players then create platform from those players.

 ### How much efforts does the author put on this project?
 This is mine side project.
 The project solely develop on my retroid pocket 2+ and Android emulators.
 I will make some progress whenever I feel motivated in my free time usually in the weekend.